hyundai-robotics/doc-hrscript/3-flowcontrol-subprogram/8-local-global-var/1-local-variables.md

 ### Example

-“main\_v” is a local variable accessible only within 0001.job, and “sub\_v” is a local variable accessible only within 0107.job.
+"main\_v" is a local variable accessible only within 0001.job, and "sub\_v" is a local variable accessible only within 0107.job.
 Attempting to access it from another program will cause an error.

-The local variable “x” is defined in both 0001.job and 0107.job.
-The local variable “x” respectively defined in both programs has the same name but are different.
-So the value 5 for the variable “x” is set in subprogram 0107, 3 will be printed instead of 5 after the return to main program 0001.
+The local variable "x" is defined in both 0001.job and 0107.job.
+The local variable "x" respectively defined in both programs has the same name but are different.
+So the value 5 for the variable "x" is set in subprogram 0107, 3 will be printed instead of 5 after the return to main program 0001.